-A survey from Lattice shared that nearly 52% of new hires who have been at their job for three months or less are looking to leave.
-And that figure jumps to nearly 60% for employees in the 3-6 month phase.
-These numbers underscore the importance of creating an employee focused culture.
+Nearly 52% of new hires who have been at their job for three months or less are looking to leave.
+The figure jumps to nearly 60% for employees in the 3-6 month phase.
+These numbers underscore the importance of creating an employee-focused culture.
 Here are five ways to maximize employee engagement and reduce turnover!

 Tip #1 – Create Loyalty Incentives

-It’s no longer uncommon for employees to job hop when they feel an opportunity is no longer serving them.
-To prevent your team members from feeling unfulfilled and unhappy in their roles, consider offering loyalty incentives to keep them engaged.
+It’s no longer uncommon for employees to job-hop when they feel an opportunity is no longer serving them.
+To prevent your team members from feeling unfulfilled in their roles, consider offering loyalty incentives to keep them engaged.

 Loyalty incentives are perks that employees can earn for staying and growing with the company.
 In fact, a study from Gallup found that engaged employees can drive a 21% increase in profitability and a 10% bump in customer ratings.
 Needless to say, prioritizing employee happiness is well worth the investment.